-The deferred tax charge recognised in profit or loss and the balance at 31 December mainly arose from temporary differences between the tax base and carrying amount of the elements of stocks transferred from Inventories - development project to cost of sales within profit or loss in respect of residential units sold during the year.
-The tax credit relating to components of other comprehensive income reflects the tax effect of re-measurement of derivative instruments qualifying as effective cash flow hedges and has been recognised directly within equity in other comprehensive income.
-Accordingly, the tax impact relating to equity components of other comprehensive income is presented in the table above and further analysed in Note 15.
+The tax charged to other comprehensive income reflects the deferred tax on the revaluation surplus arising during the year in relation to fair valuation of the land and buildings category of property, plant and equipment (refer to Note 16).
+The tax credit relating to other components of other comprehensive income reflects the tax effect of re-measurement of derivative instruments qualifying as effective cash flow hedges and has been recognised directly within equity in other comprehensive income.
+Accordingly, the tax impact relating to components of other comprehensive income is presented in the table above and further analysed in Notes 15 and 16.

-19. Deferred taxation - continued
+20. Deferred taxation - continued